Where Ancestral Wisdom Meets Relational Grief Care.

 Sagrada exists to cultivate more relational ways of understanding grief, death, ancestry, and the many endings that shape our lives.

-My work weaves together Ifá-informed cosmology, ancestral traditions, somatic practice, end-of-life care, and psychology, I explore how lineage, ritual, and relationship help us understand life's transitions differently.
+My work weaves together Ifá-informed cosmology, ancestral traditions, psychology, somatic practice, and end-of-life care .
 Through Sagrada, I create spaces that honor the wisdom of our ancestors, the intelligence of the body, and the threads that connect us across generations.

 At the heart of Sagrada is one enduring question: